 Instructor: Tom Theile

-Topics: How internet works; Surfing the web and web scraping in R; Getting started on accessing APIs with R
+Topics: How the internet works; Surfing the web and web scraping in R; Getting started on accessing web-APIs with R.

 Instructor: Jisu Kim